nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

   - Short-term DOC dynamics
       - small flucuations could be making a big difference, especially for area under the curve/phase mean calculations.
+  - Bacterial abundance
+      - counts overstimated? a spot check of initial condition counts with Niskin counts suggests that counts are fine (initial experimentalcondition is 30% of whole water counts) … unless all counts are off, but this is unlikely.

 # Recalculations Using Mean CCFs